sjkbianco/portfolio/content/home/hero.md

 active = true  # Activate this widget? true/false
 weight = 10  # Order that this section will appear.

-title = "Instructional Technology Portfolio"
+title = "EME 6405 Integrating Technology into Instruction"

 # Hero image (optional).
 Enter filename of an image in the `static/media/` folder.
 # hero_media = ""